 - Control – These clubs are lower-launching and will spin more easily than a hybrid so that each shot can be controlled better.
 They tend to produce a more penetrating flight that provide longer distances than a traditional iron.

 Who Should Be Playing a Driving Iron

 They are often considered to be geared toward the lower handicap golfers.
+If generating club head speed and distance is a problem, you may want to stay clear of these clubs.
 They don’t have has much mass behind the ball as a hybrid so they’re a bit less forgiving and wont go as far.
 At the same time they have more mass than a traditional long iron so compared to them, they’re more forgiving but you do lose some control.

 As mentioned earlier, think of a driving/utility iron as hybrid between a long iron and a traditional hybrid.